 Legislative and Legal Resources

 - Oppose separate fully online college; support enhanced resources for existing online infrastructure.
+Status:$35 million in one-time funds for the Online Education Initiative attained in 18-19 Budget Act.

 - Oppose performance-based funding; support metrics that genuinely lead to student success.